arras-energy/gridlabd-old/docs/Module/Influxdb/Database.md

 string database;
 ~~~

 Specifies the name of the database to use.
+The default database is `gridlabd`.

 ### `hostname`